roman-milk/roman-milk.github.io/rob-and-mickey.md

+===

- ****** Rob and Mickey ****** byJust_Plain_Bob© The closest I came to anything long term was a friends with benefits relationship with the barmaid at the Hitching Post which was a country/western bar a few blocks down the street from the dealership.
+The closest I came to anything long term was a friends with benefits relationship with the barmaid at the Hitching Post which was a country/western bar a few blocks down the street from the dealership.
 It started when I stopped in there one night for a beer before going home to watch Thursday night football on the TV.
 I'd been in there a dozen or so times and Becky knew me and knew where I worked.

  On that particular night she asked me what I did at the dealership and I told her then she told me that her car made a terrible screeching sound when she hit her brakes.